Sattar (missile)

 Sattar (missile) (موشک ستار) is an Iranian laser-guided air-to-ground missile, which have been mentioned for utilizing on the fighters of "F-4 and F-5" in Islamic Republic of Iran Air Force, and is said "have been a sort of complement of the weapons of Islamic Republic of Iran's bomber fighters.
 This missile's name have been applied based on the name of Mansour Sattari, who was the Commander-in-Chief of the Islamic Republic of Iran Air Force.
 This missile is considered as the first laser guided Iran-made missile.

-This air-to-ground missile consists of 3 types of it, namely: Sattar-1, Sattar-2 and Sattar-3 (as the project of Asr-67).
-The Sattar-1 missile is a short/medium range missile, but there is no information concerning its speed.
-Sattar-2 is a significantly improved form of its previous version; Sattar-3 is also the newest version of Sattar laser-guided missile, which is said to have a warhead with 225 kg.
+This air-to-ground missile consists of 4 types, namely: Sattar-1, Sattar-2 Sattar-3, and Sattar-4 (as the project of Asr-67).
+The Sattar-1 missile has a range of 15 to 20 km, but there is no information concerning its speed.
+Sattar-2 is a significantly improved form of its previous version; Sattar-3 is another improved version of Sattar laser-guided missile, which is said to have a warhead with 225 kg.Sattar-4 is the newest variant looks very similar to the GBU-12 Paveway II in appearance.
+It includes a laser guidance kit and is powered by a rocket engine.